 Sodium silicate drilling muds were first used in the 1930s to control problematic shales.
 In the 1990s, silicate nondispersed polymer drilling fluids were reintroduced to provide a high-performance shale-inhibitive water-base fluid, as an alternative to oil-base fluids.
 The highly inhibitive silicate fluid not only provides wellbore stability but also improves solids control performance with minimal environmental impact.
 Sodium Silicate system is formulated with conventional water-based drilling fluid products to provide enhanced inhibition and well-bore stabilization, with performance close to oil-based fluid systems, while drilling highly reactive or fractured shale formations.

-Iran Sodium Silicate contains simple and complex silicate structures that physically and chemically stabilize reactive shales through two mechanisms: Gelation occurs when silicate in the drilling fluid comes into contact with slightly acidic, multivalent pore water.
-The pH drops, causing polymerization of soluble Iran sodium silicate structures to form a silicate gel structure that coats the wellbore and cuttings.
+Turkey Sodium Silicate contains simple and complex silicate structures that physically and chemically stabilize reactive shales through two mechanisms: Gelation occurs when silicate in the drilling fluid comes into contact with slightly acidic, multivalent pore water.
+The pH drops, causing polymerization of soluble Turkey sodium silicate structures to form a silicate gel structure that coats the wellbore and cuttings.
 Precipitation occurs through the cross-linking of silicate molecules by multivalent ions in the pore fluid, which blocks drilling fluid and pressure invasion.
 The result is natural fluid loss control by sealing off the pores and micro-fractures in the formation, with wellbore stability provided by low fluid and pressure invasion.

 The Sodium Silicate system produces a highly inhibitive fluid for reactive clays, which helps to reduce bit-balling, tight-hole and stuck pipe.
 The improved cuttings or cuttings integrity results in lower dilution rates due to efficient removal of solids at the shakers, which in turn, helps to reduce the build-up of solids in the drilling fluid.
 Sodium- Silicate alkalinities are around 11.5 pH, so these systems have the additional benefit of providing effective corrosion control for tubulars.
 Sodium Silicate is not classified as an environmental hazard, so it is suitable as an environmental alternative to oil-based drilling fluids.